HicaroD/PasteBinGen/README.md

 # PasteBinGen
-:memo: A command-line interface for writing PasteBin text easily.
+:memo: A command-line interface for writing a PasteBin easily.

 ## Summary